seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 cat .git/config
 ```

-At this point your system is ready for you to `create a new project`, or `setup an existing project`
+Your devcontainer environment is now ready for a project